Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 # Pre-agent ritual

-git status # confirm working tree
+git status # confirm what's uncommitted

 git add -A && git commit -m "wip" # checkpoint everything